Make UseEditor’s Note: We have updated this post to include an infographic for easy reference of ADA Compliant signage.

 4. The use of braille

-Braille is required for signs used to identify permanent rooms and spaces.
+To assist the sight-impaired, braille is required for signs that identify permanent locations.
 In addition to braille, raised characters should also be used to ensure that the sign can be read by touch.
 This is what defines a tactile sign.

-Braille dots should be rounded, not flat or squared.
-They should also be separated a minimum of 3/8 inch from raised text and other raised objects.
+Make your braille dots rounded, not flat or square.
+Also, you should also separate them a minimum of 3/8 inch from raised text and other raised objects.

 You can use braille translation software to make sure that what you want to say is spot on.